CESR registration

 Important

-As of 30 November 2023, the standard for a CESR in the CCT specialty of clinical radiology will change.
-We will be moving towards focusing on Knowledge, Skills and Experience (KSE) needed for practising as an eligible specialist in the United Kingdom.
-The updated Specialty Specific Guidance (SSG) will be published before the changes come into effect on 30 November.
-The GMC has further information on the changes to specialist registration via a CESR.
-The standard for a CESR in a non-CCT specialty will remain unchanged.
+The standard for a CESR in the CCT specialty of clinical radiology focuses on the Knowledge, Skills and Experience (KSE) needed for practising as an eligible specialist in the United Kingdom.
+The GMC website has the latest Specialty Specific Guidance (SSG).

 In providing you with advice and guidance in respect of your CESR application, we cannot give guarantees or opinions as to the likelihood of your application being successful, nor can any such advice guarantee success in any application.